The Speed of Forgetting

 But it doesn’t improve 10% a year.
 It improves 10% every few months.
 Then faster.

-But here’s the thing: being right about what’s coming doesn’t mean you can do anything about it.
-The Luddites saw the future clearly.
+History remembers them as the cautionary tale.
+But being right about what’s coming doesn’t mean you can do anything about it.
+They saw the future clearly.
 They just couldn’t stop it.

 The mill owners, meanwhile, got richer.
 They owned the distribution — the factories, the supply chains, the customer relationships.
 The technology changed, but the people who controlled the infrastructure kept winning.